Click here to bypass page layout and jump directly to story.=

 Doris Calloway, pioneering nutritional scientist and UC Berkeley professor emerita, dies at 78

 Ground-breaking scientist Doris Calloway rose to the top of her career in several arenas during her 27 years at UC Berkeley.
 She died Friday, Aug.
 31. Her "Penthouse" studies, for example, which ran from 1964 to 1981, monitored the diets of volunteers who lived six at a time for up to three months in an apartment in Morgan Hall.
-She meticulously studied their protein metabolism - anaylzing even their sweat, hair and skin loss.
+She meticulously studied their protein metabolism - analyzing even their sweat, hair and skin loss.
 Those studies influenced national standards for dietary allowances.
 Calloway also was the first woman to become a senior administrator at UC Berkeley - in 1981, then-Chancellor Ira Michael Heyman appointed her provost of the professional schools.
 "She broke the ice, and that wasn't easy," said Heyman, a UC Berkeley professor emeritus of law and city planning. " She was one of my most cherished appointments as chancellor."

 (press release, 5 September)